contractful/frontend-v1/README.md

 *Quick start:*

-* TODO Have fDAI on the Polygon Mumbai network
+* Beta contractful Hiring Agreements can be budgeted using fDAI on the Polygon Mumbai network.
+You can mint fDAI here: (note )TODO Have fDAI on the Polygon Mumbai network
 * TODO Create
 * TODO Consent
 * TODO ...